jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * _Will I get exposure to Generative and Agentic AI?
 If so, how much?_
 * _If so, then which ones do you use and to what degree do you use them?_
 * _How will this internship make me a better Software Engineer?_
-* _Are qualifed interns given full-time offers upon graduation?_
+* _Are qualified interns given full-time offers upon graduation?_

 Search for internship questions on the internet as well as ask [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) to generate a few for you.
 You'll need to weed through these results to find questions that feel comfortable to you, but you may find a few that you really like.